jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 ```

 We used the `var self = this` hack, and then referenced `self.makeRequest(..)`, which inside the callback function we're passing to `addEventListener(..)`, the `this` binding will not be the same as it is in `makeRequest(..)` itself.
 In other words, because `this` bindings are dynamic, we fall back to the predictability of lexical scope via the `self` variable.

+//TODO Kyle: The first sentence seems a bit unclear ("We used the `var self = this` hack...").
+Possible to revise?

 Herein we finally can see the primary design characteristic of `=>` arrow functions.
 Inside arrow functions, the `this` binding is not dynamic, but is instead lexical.
 In the previous snippet, if we used an arrow function for the callback, `this` will be predictably what we wanted it to be.